molgenis/molgenis-service-armadillo/docs/minor-release-update.md

 ### 1 Stop docker containers

-First stop all profiles through the Armadillo UI.
+First, stop all profiles using the Armadillo UI.

-Also stop all the not unneeded containers.
+Next, stop any unnecessary containers.

 The command are indicative so change as needed.